Belfast West (UK Parliament constituency): Boundaries

+Under the Redistribution of Seats Act 1885, the parliamentary borough of Belfast was expanded.
+The 2-seat borough constituency of Belfast was divided into four divisions: East, South, West, and North.

+The city boundaries were expanded under the Belfast Corporation Act 1896.
+Under the Redistribution of Seats (Ireland) Act 1918, the parliamentary borough was extended to include the whole city and the number of divisions increased from 4 to 9.
+The Falls, St Anne's and Woodvale divisions largely replaced the West division.
+These boundaries were in effect at the 1918 general election.

+The Government of Ireland Act 1920 established the Parliament of Northern Ireland, which came into operation in 1921.
+The representation of Northern Ireland in the Parliament of the United Kingdom was reduced from 30 MPs to 13 MPs, taking effect at the 1922 United Kingdom general election.
+These changes saw a 4-seat Belfast West constituency in the House of Commons of Northern Ireland and Belfast West re-established as a one-seat constituency at Westminster.

 Members of Parliament

-The Member of Parliament since a 2011 by-election is Paul Maskey of Sinn Féin, who succeeded Gerry Adams, the party president.
+The Member of Parliament since a 2011 by-election is Paul Maskey of Sinn Féin, who succeeded Gerry Adams.
 Adams previously held the seat from 1983 to 1992 when he lost it to Joe Hendron of the Social Democratic and Labour Party but regained it in 1997.

 In November 2010, Adams announced his intention to contest the imminent election in the Republic of Ireland.
 Although the Disqualifications Act 2000 permits MPs to sit in Dáil Éireann, he submitted a letter of resignation to the Speaker in January 2011.
 However, the prescribed procedure for vacating a parliamentary seat involves applying for the post of Crown Steward and Bailiff of the Manor of Northstead, which he had "no intention" of doing.
 Thus he was still considered to hold the seat.
 On 26 January, HM Treasury announced that Adams had been appointed as Steward and Bailiff of the Manor of Northstead.
 The Prime Minister, David Cameron, claimed that Adams had applied for the appointment, but this was later clarified to state that he had not requested the appointment.
 Adams stated the Prime Minister's private secretary had apologised to him for making the announcement that Adams had 'accepted' the position, when in fact Adams' resignation letter was taken to be a request to be so appointed, whatever his own wishes.